-What is the Fee for a Cash Advance?
+What is the Fee for a Advance in USA?

 Cash advances generally charge a fixed fee on the amount you borrow.
 While the exact fees, you are charged will vary depending on the total amount of money you borrow, credit providers are only allowed to charge you the following:

 - A government fee.